ador/colorLatexAlignments/README.md

 There is not much to install.
 But you will need some general tools: `pdflatex` and `python3`.

-On Ubuntu, it means you should have these packages installed: `python3 texlive-latex-base texlive-latex-extra`
+On Ubuntu, it means you should have these packages installed:<br />
+`python3 texlive-latex-base texlive-latex-extra`

-Run the tests in the top level directory within the git repository to check if everything is working:
+Run the tests in the top level directory within the git repository to check if everything is working:<br />
 `$ ./test_all.sh`